urbit/urbit.org-reloaded/content/using/running/vere.md

 Below are all the options/flags/arguments that can be given to the urbit runtime.

-### `-a, --abort`

-Abort aggressively.
-This option is currently a no-op, and doesn't do anything.
-It may be revived in the future or it may be removed.

 ### `-A, --arvo DIR`

 When booting a new ship, use directory `DIR` for the initial `%base` desk sync,